What is Inherent Risk?

 1. Business Type

-The organization’s way of conducting its day to day business operations is one of the key factors that give rise to the inherent risk (IR).
-If it is unable to cope with the dynamic environment and shows susceptibility to adaption, then it increases the level of inherent risk.
+The organization’s way of conducting its day-to-day business operations is one of the key factors that give rise to the inherent risk (IR).
+If it cannot cope with the dynamic environment and shows susceptibility to adaption, it increases the level of inherent risk.